Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 >     '  devices    devices     devices    '
 > ```

-* splitValue -  It further filters the epoch based on the _epoch parameter values_.
-Let's assume the epochs with displayName has values LightStep, MovingBar, DriftingGrating.
-The below code filters the epoch which has _displayName equals Light Step_.
+* `splitValue `-  It further filters the epoch based on the epoch parameter values.
+Let us assume the epochs with `displayName `have values `LightStep, MovingBar, DriftingGrating`.
+The below code filters the epoch which has `displayName `equals `Light Step.   `

+The code below follows our example of the LightStepAnalysis and filters the epochs which have `displayName`equals `Light Step`– the ones were a simple flash of light was presented to the cells.

 ```Matlab
 analysisPreset.displayName.splitValue = {'Light Step'};
 ```

-It is also possible to attach a function handle to buildTree & splitValues.
+It is also possible to attach a function handle to `buildTree `and `splitValues`.

-* featureExtractor - Attaches a function handle to filtered epoch group for further evaluation, more on the feature extractor will be explained in step4.
+* `featureExtractor `- Attaches a function handle to filtered epoch group for further evaluation, more on the feature extractor will be explained in step4.

 In summary, the complete filter definition to build a light step analysis is as follows,